 The Wolds have some of the UK’s quietest roads and there are routes developed for all types of cyclists, from beginner to the more advanced.
 All our family enjoy cycling the C4 cycle route that runs through Rigsby

 Alford, our nearest town, is just a 15 minute walk from the cottages or a 5 minute drive.
 Alford is a popular market town with much to offer.
-The Alford Manor house (awarded Highly Commended Lincolnshire Star Award in 2007) is well worth exploring and opportunity to enjoy exquisite homemade cakes and biscuits in their beautiful tea rooms, before making the short journey to Alford's five sailed Windmill, on the edge of this popular market town, to tour the mill and experience the flour milling process first hand.
-Alternatively visit the Mill's Old Engine House for Victorian and Edwardian antiques.
-You can purchase flour & oats from their ground floor shop as a souvenir of your visit.
+The Alford Manor house (awarded Highly Commended Lincolnshire Star Award in 2007) is well worth exploring and opportunity to enjoy exquisite homemade cakes and biscuits in their beautiful tea rooms.
 If you should be visiting over the late May or August Bank Holiday Weekends, we highly recommend Alford Craft market that features interesting crafts such as glass-blowing, blacksmithing, ceramics, restoration crafts and musical instrument makers.
 Alford also has a modern, safe and fun playground for the younger visitors.
 Download the Welcome to Alford pdf document to learn more or visit Alford Town website.